 - Complete the language survey that appears at the beginning of the test;

 - Register in the designated course during the registration period, unless an oral interview is required.

-Students will receive one credit after successful completion of a Spanish course at Swarthmore, if their AP score is 4 or 5, or if they achieved a score of 6 or 7 in the International Baccalaureate.
-Note that neither AB nor IB credits will be counted toward the major or minor in Spanish.
+Students will receive a maximum of one credit after successful completion of a Spanish course at Swarthmore, if their AP score is 4 or 5, or if they achieved a score of 6 or 7 in the International Baccalaureate.
+Note that neither AP nor IB credits will be counted toward the major or minor in Spanish.